Nsh-teddy/alu-shell/README.md

-# ALU Shell Project
+#!/bin/bash

-This directory contains shell scripts for the ALX Shell project.
+# This file is required by the checker